On the Lipschitz properties of transportation along heat flows: Proofs

 \subsubsection{Transportation from the Gaussian}

 Our proofs of Theorems \ref{thm:lc} and \ref{thm:mixtures} go through bounding the derivative, $\nabla V_t = -\nabla^2\log Q_t\dens$, of the vector field constructed above, and then applying Lemma \ref{lem:boundtolipschitz}.
-Our main technical tools are uniform estimates on $\nabla^2\log Q_t\dens$, when the measures satisfy some combination of convexity and boundedness assumptions. \begin{lemma} Let $\mu=\dens \gamma_d$ and let $\s:=\support{\mu}$.
-Then, for $\mu$-almost every $x$,
+Our main technical tools are uniform estimates on $\nabla^2\log Q_t\dens$, when the measures satisfy some combination of convexity and boundedness assumptions.